PoorHttp/PoorWSGI/doc/documentation.rst

 Routing
 -------

-There are too ways how to set uri handler.
+There are two ways how to set path handler.
 Via decorators of Application object, or method set\_ where one of parameter is your handler.
 It is important how look your application.
 If your web project have one or a few files where your handlers are, it is good idea to use decorators.
 But if you have big project